How to Analyze Survey Data Without a Statistics Background

 Here is what usually happens.
 You scan the results, land on something that confirms what you already suspected, and build a narrative around it.
 The 73% satisfaction score feels good.
 The handful of angry free-text responses feel like outliers.
 You move on.

-But you missed something.
+You missed something.

 Maybe satisfaction varies wildly by customer segment.
 Maybe that 73% is being propped up by one cohort while another is quietly churning.
 Maybe the free-text complaints are pointing at a completely different problem than the numeric scores suggest.